instana/openapi/spec/descriptions/tagSyntheticResults.md

 The timeFrame might be adjusted to fit the metric granularity so that there is no partial bucket.
 For example, if the query timeFrame is 08:02 - 09:02 and the metric granularity is 5 minutes, the timeFrame will be adjusted to 08:05 - 09:00.
 The adjusted timeFrame will be returned in the response payload.
 If the query does not have any metric with granularity, a default granularity will be used for adjustment.

-To narrow down the result set you have three options to search for a test.
+To narrow down the result set you have two options to search for a test.

 **locationId | applicationId**